 Instead of deferring taxes, you may want to accelerate them by using a Roth account, if eligible—either a Roth IRA contribution or a Roth conversion.3 A Roth IRA contribution won’t reduce your taxable income the year you make it; in fact you will have to pay taxes on any tax-deferred deposits and investment gains at the time of the conversion.
 But there are no taxes on your future earnings and no penalties when you take a distribution, provided you hold the account for 5 years and meet one of the following conditions: you are age 59½ or older, are disabled, make a qualified first-time home purchase (lifetime limit $10,000), or have died.
 Also, be aware that while your earnings may be subject to taxes and penalties if withdrawn before those conditions are met, your contributions can be withdrawn at any time without tax or penalty.

 529 savings plans

 The cost of education for a child may be one of your biggest single expenses.
 Like retirement, there are no shortcuts when it comes to saving, but there are some options that can help your money grow tax-efficiently.
-For instance, 529 accounts will allow you to save after-tax money, but get tax-deferred growth potential and federal income tax-free withdrawals when used for qualified expenses including college and, new for 2018, now also up to $10,000 per student per year in qualified K–12 tuition costs.
+For instance, 529 accounts will allow you to save after-tax money, but get tax-deferred growth potential and federal income tax-free withdrawals when used for qualified expenses including college and, since 2018, also up to $10,000 per student per year in qualified K–12 tuition costs.

 Health savings accounts (HSAs)